EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

 1. Open `PerfectDark.sh` at least once so it can generate the `pd.ini` file
 2. Open the `/home/deck/.local/share/perfectdark/` folder
-    * `~/.local` is an invisible folder by default.
+    * `~/.local` is a hidden folder by default.
 In Dolphin (file manager), click the hamburger menu in the top right, click `Show Hidden Files` to see these folders
 3. Right click `pd.ini`, click `Open with Kate` or a text editor of your choice
 4. Customize settings